VENERA-13

 powerpoint-presentation, voiceover, installation (2013)

-This work analyses the overproduction of knowledge and resulting contemporary forms of neurosis created by the constant consumption of information.
-The central part of the project consists of actual tickets left behind as a material testimony to such “immaterial” events such as exhibitions, symposia, films and panel discussions that I have attended around the world.
-The price indication shown on the ephemera indicates the commercialization and commodification of education after the Bologna Process that was resisted by art institutions, but maybe in fact enhanced by the phenomenon of a “pedagogical turn.”
-In the installation, one viewed both the actual, ever-growing collection of tickets, as well as a pseudo-theoretical lecture describing a personal obsession with knowledge-production, presented as a Powerpoint presentation
+This work examines the overproduction of knowledge and the contemporary forms of neurosis that arise from the constant consumption of information.
+At the core of the project is a collection of actual tickets, preserved as material remnants of "immaterial" events—exhibitions, symposia, films, and panel discussions—that I have attended worldwide.
+The prices displayed on these ephemera highlight the commercialization and commodification of education, a trend amplified after the Bologna Process, which was initially resisted by art institutions but perhaps ultimately reinforced through the "pedagogical turn".
+The installation includes both the growing ticket collection and a pseudo-theoretical lecture—a PowerPoint presentation—offering a narrative of personal obsession with knowledge production.

 PINTURAS NEGRAS

-In the early 2010s, the time of the proliferation of smartphones, the Russian media was full of alarming news about children bullying and beating each other up.
-Most of the crimes were made just in order to record and disseminate the resulting videos through social networks.
-The film analyses the dissemination of those images and documentation of violence in the web and our relationships with the new digital media.
-While the title refers to Goya's famous series, the footage combines classical paintings using with poor-quality found footage tamed and aestheticised through celluloid.
-This work questions the innocence of different mediums and technologies of representation in the post-digital age.
-Do we commit a crime even by watching a person beaten or killed and simultaneously shot by the aggressor?
-Is new technologies of documentation and proliferation are synonymous to collective act of violence or just epitomises our growing alienation from "analogue" reality?
+In the early 2010s, with the proliferation of smartphones, Russian media was full of alarming news about children bullying and beating each other up.
+Many of these incidents occurred solely to record and disseminate the resulting videos through social networks.
+The film analyses the dissemination of these images and documentation of violence on the web and our relationship with new digital media.
+While the title refers to Goya's famous series, the footage combines classical paintings with low-quality found footage, tamed and aestheticized through celluloid.
+This work questions the innocence of various media and technologies of representation in the post-digital age.
+Are we committing a crime merely by watching a person being beaten or killed, simultaneously recorded by the aggressor?
+Are new technologies of documentation and dissemination synonymous with a collective act of violence, or do they merely epitomize our growing alienation from "analogue" reality?

 ANASTASIA'S STORIES